Domain-driven design for AI agents: a beginner-friendly guide

 Aggregates

 Aggregates are clusters of related entities and value objects that get treated as one unit.
-Think of them as consistency boundaries—within an aggregate, business rules must always hold true.
+Inside an aggregate, business rules must always hold true.
+That is the whole point.

-Every aggregate has one aggregate root—an entity that controls access to everything inside.
+Every aggregate has one aggregate root, the entity that controls access to everything inside.
 Want to modify something in the aggregate?
 Go through the root.
-This enforces invariants and prevents invalid states.
+The root enforces invariants so the aggregate cannot land in a broken state.

 from datetime import date